ifBars/PMT/README.md

 Option 3: Clear custom FiveM cache: This option allows you specify which FiveM cache directories you would like to clear.

-Option 4: Fix duplicate Rockstar license: This option fixes the "Duplicate license key" issue that sometimes occurs when running FiveM.
+Option 4: Fix duplicate Rockstar license: This option fixes the "Duplicate Rockstar License" issue that sometimes occurs when running FiveM.

 Option 5: Clear recycle bin: This option empties your Windows recycle bin.